Countess-of-Chester-Hospital-NHS-FT/Project-Template-R/README.md

 * Put any data files in the `data` folder.
 This folder is explicitly named in the .gitignore file.
 A further layer of security is that all xls, xlsx, csv and pdf files are also explicit ignored in the whole folder as well.  ___If you need to commit one of these files, you must use the `-f` (force) command in `commit`, or specify the file as an exception in the .gitignore but you must be sure there is no identifiable data.__
 * Save any documentation in the `docs` file.
 This does not mean you should avoid commenting your code, but if you have an operating procedure or supporting documents, add them to this folder.
 If any documentation contains sensitive information that shouldn't be pushed, make sure you add the document to the .gitignore file.
 * Please save all output: data, formatted tables, graphs etc. in the output folder.
 This is also implicitly ignored by git, but you can use the `-f` (force) command in `commit` to add any you wish to publish to github.
+* Change the codeowners file (in .github folder) so you are the codeowner.

 ### Please also consider the following:
 * Linting your code.
 This is a formatting process that follows a rule set.
 We broadly encourage the tidyverse standard, and recommend the `lintr` package.